 Divinity candy dates back all the way to the 1900’s.
 It is a type of sweet nougat or meringue.
 I think it’s more light and fluffy and melts in your mouth.
 When I first made the candy four years ago it put a smile on my mother in laws face.
 She said she had not had the candy in years.
 Every Christmas since then, one of the things she would look forward to was me making my divinity.
 Now that she’s gone, in honor of her I still make the sweet confection.

 Some people say making divinity is hard to do and takes a lot of years to perfect but on my first attempt it came out perfect.
 I’m not bragging but I think I’m a natural!
-Don’t get me wrong I have learned tips and tricks along the way and when to make it and when to absolutely not make it.
+Don’t get me wrong I have learned tips and tricks along the way like when to make it and when to absolutely not make it.
 Keep reading so you too can make this sweet vintage treat of days past.
 This sweet treat will take you back in time a bit.

 What to do and what not to do so your divinity comes out right.